simoncblyth/opticks/notes/issues/RNG_seq_off_by_one.rst

 1230 bare : ie with clears on every step and zero-step rewinds : goes off rails at TIR
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Most of the below output relies on ana/g4lldb.py (unfortunately) and lldb python scripted
+breakpoints with access to C++ program context.

 ::

     tboolean-;tboolean-box --okg4 --align --mask 1230 --pindex 0 --pindexlog  -DD --noviz